Dynamic Matching Bandit For Two-Sided Online Markets: More Simulations

 \textit{Scenario 5 (S5)}: The setting in S5 is the same as the setting in S4 except $N=5, K=5$, and $d=5$.
 The time horizon is set to be $T = 15000$ to accommodate the increasing number of participants.
-The uniform minimal margin condition for this scenario is set to be $\overline{\Delta}_{i, \min} = 0.1, \forall i \in [N]$.
-The exploration stage length $\overline{h}$ is 1975.
+The uniform sub-optimal minimal condition for this scenario is set to be $\overline{\Delta}_{i, \min} = 0.1, \forall i \in [N]$.
+The learning step length $h$ is 1975.